orkes-io/docs/docs/reference-docs/operators/join.md

  }
 })();
 ```
-This ensures the join task completes only if all the forks are completed.
-If any pending joins are found, the script will return the join task status to IN_PROGRESS and will get completed only on completing the fork tasks.
+This ensures the join task is completed only if all the forks are completed.
+If any pending joins are found, the script will return the join task status to IN_PROGRESS and will complete it only after completing the fork tasks.

 If we run the workflow, you can see that the join has not been completed and is waiting for the second fork to complete.
 As per the script, this returns the join task to an in-progress state and remains until the pending joins are completed.